This page may contain affiliate links, see our disclaimer here.

-Delphi was famous in the ancient world; it retains that fame today.
+Delphi Greece was famous in the ancient world; it retains that fame today.
 The notorious Oracle of Delphi changed history; among those who sought wisdom there were kings and princes.

 mountains to touch some of the magic that appears to be lingering in the

-Corinthian Gulf, on the mainland of Greece, 165 kms west of Athens.
+Corinthian Gulf, on the mainland of Greece, 165 km west of Athens.

 This extraordinary location on the slopes of Mount Parnassus was, no doubt, chosen for its spiritual essence, which remains today.

 The modern village of Delphi has grown to accommodate visitors from all over the world who come to explore history, and also ski, walk and climb in the mountains.
 Both the archaeological site and the new village are on the steep slopes of the mountain, so bring your walking shoes.